Meet Arizona Agriculture’s Jim O’Haco

 By Arizona Farm Bureau Intern Lauren Scott and Julie Murphree, Arizona Farm Bureau Communication Director: Like so many of our generational farm and ranch families in Arizona, the O’Haco Ranch family tradition goes back three generations.
 Recognized as having one of the largest working cattle ranches in Arizona, O’Haco’s operation stretches across more than 111,000 acres.
 The ranch is located south of Winslow, at about 6,000 feet elevation.
+This February (2018) Jim received the 2017 Environmental Stewardship Award from the National Cattlemen's Beef Association.

 With the help of conservation partners and projects, O’Haco has restored, enhanced and/or improved livestock management practices on more than 20,000 acres of private, state and federal lands.
 O’Haco restored approximately 14,000 acres of grassland habitat through mechanical eradication of invasive juniper and other brush.